la2050/archive/_projects/2015/south-los-angeles-healthy-corner-store-conversion-program.md

     stores with COMPRA Foods, as an avenue for the corner stores to purchase healthy foods.
 COMPRA Foods charges a one-time membership fee to join and
     $1,400 of the $100,000 grant will be used to cover this cost.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    The outlined South LA Healthy Corner Store Conversion Program is estimated to cost $100,000.
-Children’s Bureau does not anticipate needing additional money to fund the program.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "A. Full time Program Coordinator working 30% of their time on the program: $15,530.\r\n\r\nB.
-Benefits for full time Program Coordinator, including health, dental, vision, life and disability, state unemployment, workers compensation, and 401k: $4,193.\r\nThe total benefits rate is calculated at 27% for full time employees. \r\n\r\nC.
-Contract Worker with a Masters in Public Policy working 100% of their time on the program: $62,400.\r\n\r\nD.
-Promotional materials, such as signs and nutrition labels, for each corner store: $5,000.\r\n\r\nE.
-Program and office supplies to complete food demonstrations and daily work assignments: $4,500.\r\n\r\nF.
-Client related incentives for corner stores to purchase and display healthy foods, including membership fee to join COMPRA Foods and conversion equipment, such as a shelving unit or refrigerator: $6,500."
   How do you plan to scale the success of your proposal?: >-
     Children’s Bureau (CB) plans to expand our reach after successfully implementing the program in the 14neighborhoods within Los Angeles City of